microsoft/fluentui/packages/react-avatar/SPEC.md

    * The color when displaying either an icon or initials.
    * * neutral (default): gray
    * * brand: color from the brand palette
-   * * colorful: pick a color from a set of pre-defined colors, based on a hash of the name prop.
-If another method is
+   * * colorful: picks a color from a set of pre-defined colors, based on a hash of the name prop.
-   *     needed to assign colors to avatars, use the colorIndex prop.
+   *     If another method is needed to assign colors to avatars, use the colorIndex prop.
    *
    * @defaultvalue neutral
    */